The Washington Spectator: Others

 Besides founder and former editor Coffin, former editors include Ben A. Franklin, who helmed the periodical from 1993 to 2005.
 In the early 1990s, the Spectator distinguished itself with reporting on the sexual assault scandals of Oregon Senator Robert Packwood, who resigned his office in 1995.

 Recent staffers include David Weigel, a reporter for The Washington Post.
 Former publisher Kevin Walter now serves as associate publisher of Mother Jones magazine.
 Phillip Frazer also served as publisher of the Spectator.
+Other contributors include William T. Vollmann, David Cay Johnston, Rev. William Barber, Aryeh Neier, and Steven Pressman.